 – The Great Pyrenees

 Dog Breeds that Shed the Least (Or Hypoallergenic Dog Breeds)

 The below-mentioned breeds are among the least shedding breeds.
 So, if you are allergic to dog hair, you can get anyone of them.

-Shih Tzu (Shih Tzu crosses such as Shih Poo or Malshi also does well)
+– Shih Tzu (Shih Tzu crosses such as Shih Poo or Malshi also do well)